The Nikon 28mm f/1.4E is one of my favourite lenses (of any focal length, from any manufacturer).

 My particular copy required 0 (zero) focus adjustment with my Nikon D850; it worked perfectly right out of the box.

-I’ve included a few sample images below, mostly from indoors.
+I’ve included a few sample images below.